TomCohenDev/AITeacherRemote/README.md

 ### Connecting to a Session

-1. **QR Code Method**:

-   - Click "Scan QR Code" tab
-   - Grant camera permission when prompted
-   - Point camera at the QR code
-   - Wait for automatic connection

-2. **Manual Code Method**:
+1. **Manual Code Entry**:

-   - Click "Enter Code" tab
-   - Type the 5-letter session code
+   - Type the 5-letter session code in the input boxes
    - Code will auto-format to uppercase
+   - All 5 boxes must be filled to enable the Connect button
-   - Click "Connect to Session"
+   - Click "Connect to Session" button to attempt connection
+   - If connection fails, click "Connect" again to retry

+2. **Connection Process**:
+   - Single API call per button click (no auto-retry)
+   - Real-time connection status feedback
+   - Success/error toast notifications
+   - Automatic navigation to session page on success

 ### Session Features

-- View connection status
+- View connection status and session information
-- See session information
+- Device type detection (Mobile/Desktop)
 - Access teacher's screen (when available)
 - Use session controls (raise hand, ask questions, etc.)
 - Disconnect from session
+- Real-time API integration with n8n backend

 ## 🎨 Design System